-Debit Card vs ATM Card – comparing the differences
+ATM card vs Debit card – comparing the differences

-Now that we know the fundamental differences between ATM and debit card, let us compare the broader aspects.
-The table below illustrates the difference between a debit card and an ATM card.
+Now that we understand the fundamental difference between ATM card and debit card, let us compare their broader aspects.
+The table below highlights the debit card and ATM card difference in terms of usage and features.

-Debit cards come with several features and use, including withdrawals at ATMs online and retail shopping, whereas you can use ATM cards only to withdraw cash at ATMs.
+Debit cards come with several features, including withdrawals at ATMs, online payments, and retail shopping, whereas ATM cards are limited to cash withdrawals at ATMs.
+This illustrates the key difference between ATM and debit card.

 Retailers and online payment outlets accept debit cards, allowing for hassle-free shopping.
 ATM cards are not accepted for shopping purposes.